-JL wants us to turn our vision inward — to “sit” in our personal goulash, to mingle with our emotional history and relive it, and hopefully, if all goes well, break free of its destructive grip.
+JL wants us to turn our attention inward and “sit” in our personal goulash, mingle with our emotional history and relive it.
+Hopefully, if all goes well, we might break free of its limiting grip.

-I’d been straining under the weight of that bag for some time and noticing a lot of my friends doing it, too, struggling with the same old challenges, limitations and insecurities, year after year.
+I’d been straining under the weight of that bag for some time and noticing many of my friends doing it, too, struggling with the same old challenges and limitations year after year.

 The exteriors had changed, to be sure; the interior, though, remained suspiciously the same.

-I had met a woman named Rene who told me about a meditation group in Denver called the Miracle of Love, whose goal was catharsis: opening the blocked channels that keep us stuck.
+I had met a woman named Rene who told me about a meditation group in Denver called the Miracle of Love.
+Their goal was catharsis: opening the blocked channels that keep us stuck.
 That sounded good to me, so I found my way to an introductory talk and then was invited to the longer intensive at the group’s chapel.

-I close my eyes.
 It is hard to not be moved by Donna De Lorey’s imploring In the Sun which is exploding out of the speakers.
 I’ve never meditated to background music before.
-It’s interesting.
+I like it.
 I can feel something happening to me.
-It’s as if I’ve climbed up on a high-diving board in my mind and jumped into…
+It’s almost as if I’ve moved.
+As if I’ve climbed up on a high-diving board in my mind and jumped into…